ibm-cloud-docs/cloud-pak-data/install-services.md

 If you deploy {{site.data.keyword.cpd_full_notm}} on IBM Cloud, you can install a subset of the services that are available in the {{site.data.keyword.cpd_short}} services catalog.

-You can install services using two different methods.
+You can install services by using two different methods.
 The supported methods depend on the services that you want to install:

 * Some services can be installed from the [{{site.data.keyword.cpd_short}} installation page](https://cloud.ibm.com/catalog/content/ibm-cp-datacore-6825cc5d-dbf8-4ba2-ad98-690e6f221701-global) in the IBM Cloud catalog.
 * Some services can be installed by running the {{site.data.keyword.cpd_short}} command-line interface (CLI).
 To use this method, you must: